 Automatic directional microphones

-Automatic directional microphones select their mode of operation according to the listening environment.
+Automatic directional microphones operate according to the listening environment.
 In a quiet situation they’ll operate in directional mode and adaptive directional mode, if available.

 Adaptive directional microphones

-This microphone can detect the location of the strongest noise source and adapt its pick-up to minimise it.
+This microphone can detect the location of the strongest noise source and minimise it.
 If the noise source moves, like a motorbike on the road, then the microphone system adapts to keep that noise reduced.

 Noise reduction